In investor-led and regulated businesses, the constraint is rarely strategy.

 It is execution and whether scale is being converted into operating leverage, or quietly leaking margin through complexity.

-In practice, that leakage sits in predictable places: integration drag, inconsistent service design, rising cost-to-serve, and the growing cost of control in regulated environments.
+integration drag, inconsistent service design, rising cost-to-serve, and the growing cost of control in regulated environments.

 My background is in high-scrutiny settings where outcomes must be evidenced, not narrated and where the work is to turn operational scale into predictable performance by simplifying how the business runs, tightening decision rights, and engineering friction out of live services.